-- One of the best scenes in Berserk is the king making every member of the White Hawks a noble.
+- One of the best scenes in Berserk is the King of Midland making every member of the Band of the Hawk a noble.
 Since it's Berserk, you can guess how long that lasted.

-- At the end of Evolution, the Governor hands out various honors.
+- At the end of Evolution (2001), the Governor hands out various honors.

 - In the film of McHale's Navy, an admiral pins medals on everyone (except the woman, because of the awkwardness).

 - The end of Tropic Thunder takes place at the Academy Awards.

 - At the end of Mars Attacks! the teenager who discovered how to defeat the Martians and his grandmother are awarded the Congressional Medal of Honor.
 Because the President was killed by the Martians, they're given the medals by the President's daughter, and instead of a U.S. Marine band, there's a mariachi band providing the music.

 - Happens at the end of Iron Man 2.